ibm-cloud-docs/vmwaresolutions/vmonic/faq.md

 You can check the status of the instance deployment by viewing the deployment history on the instance details page from the {{site.data.keyword.vmwaresolutions_short}} console.

-## Does VMware vSphere on IBM Cloud use automation to install, configure, and bring up the VMware stack?
+## Does VMware vSphere use automation to install, configure, and bring up the VMware stack?
 {: #faq-vss-automation}
 {: faq}

-No. VMware vSphere on {{site.data.keyword.cloud_notm}} does not use the advanced automation from the vCenter Server platform.
+No. VMware vSphere does not use the advanced automation from the vCenter Server platform.
 Based on what you order, the platform delivers optional VMware licenses, ESXi servers, and, optionally, an HA-pair of FortiGate physical firewalls.
 If a new cluster is created, three new VLANs are also provisioned: a public VLAN and two private VLANs.

 VMware ESXi is automatically installed on each bare metal server, but you are responsible for installing any additional VMware components like vCenter Server or NSX.
-While vSphere on {{site.data.keyword.cloud_notm}} ensures that VMware-compatible hardware is ordered based on the VMware components selected, no automation exists to configure and bring up the VMware environment.
+While VMware vSphere ensures that VMware-compatible hardware is ordered based on the VMware components selected, no automation exists to configure and bring up the VMware environment.
 You are responsible for designing and architecting the IBM-hosted environment.

 ## How can I view a list of all notifications?
 {: #faq-notification}